k-talo/volatile-highlights.el/README.md

 The following user options are provided to help you get the look you want:

+First, you can change the color for volatile highlighting by editing the face:

+-   **`vhl/default-face`:** Face used for volatile highlights.

+    When you edit the face, make sure the background color does not overlap with the default background color, otherwise the highlights will not be visible.

+Next, choose whether you want to highlight the zero width ranges as well:

+-   **`Vhl/highlight-zero-width-ranges`:** If `t`, highlight the positions of zero-width ranges.

+    For example, if a deletion is highlighted, then the position where the deleted text used to be would be highlighted.

+    Default value is `nil`.

+And then, choose whether you want to use visual effect 'pulsing' or not:

 -   **`vhl/use-pulsing-visual-effect-p`:** Whether to use visual effect 'pulsing' for volatile highlighting.
 Pulsing involves a bright highlight that slowly shifts to the background color.

-    If the value is `nil`, highlight with an unchanging color until next command occurs.
+    When the value is `nil`, Volatile highlighting will remain visible until next command occurs.

-    If `vhl/use-pulsing-visual-effect-p` is non-nil, but the return value of the function `vhl/pulse/available-p` is nil, then this flag is ignored.
+    If `vhl/use-pulsing-visual-effect-p` is non-nil, but the return value of the function `vhl/pulse/available-p` is nil, then this user option is ignored.

     Default value is `nil`.

+You can also fine-tune the pulsing animation with the user options below.

 -   **`vhl/pulse-iterations`:** Number of iterations of a pulse animation for volatile highlights.